CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_05_Implementing_Azure-based_recovery_services.md

 ### Task 4: Review Azure VM replication settings

+In this task, you will review the replication settings for the SEA-CORE1 virtual machine, checking its replication health, synchronization status, and recovery points.
+You'll also monitor its failover readiness and review infrastructure details while ensuring that the VM status updates to Protected after synchronization.

 1. On **SEA-SVR2**, in the Microsoft Edge window displaying the Azure portal, back on the **az801l05a-rsvault \| Site Recovery** page, on the vertical menu on the left side, select **Replicated items** under Protected items.
 1. On the **az801l05a-rsvault \| Replicated items** page, ensure that there is an entry representing the **SEA-CORE1** virtual machine and verify that its **Replication Health** is listed as **Healthy** and that its **Status** is listed as either **Enabling protection** or displaying a current percentage of synchronization progress.